edgor17/Sparsify_Ultrametric/README.md

 [haarlike,pseudodiag]=Sparsify.sparsify(tree)
 ```

-This computation may take a couple hours to complete, we have included the precomputed haarlike and pseudodiag files for convenience, which can be loaded as:
+The sparsify computation may take a couple hours to complete, we have included the precomputed haarlike and pseudodiag files for convenience, which can be loaded as:

 ```
 haarlike=scipy.sparse.load_npz('Sparsify_Ultrametric/precomputed/97haarlike.npz')